English → Bisaya · Adjectives

 adjective

-How to pronounce Gikapoy
+How to pronounce kapoy

-Say it as gee-kah-POY.
+Say it as KA-poy.
 Capitalized syllables in the pronunciation guide indicate stress — the part of the word you emphasize when speaking.
 Bisaya stress is meaningful: putting it on the wrong syllable can change the meaning of a word, so it's worth practicing out loud.

 Example sentences

-I'm so tired today.
+I'm so tired after work.

 Tired” across Visayan languages